ZhepeiWang/Root-Finder/README.md

 one, named __Real Roots Isolation Method__.
 The other one is based on [__Companion Matrix Method__](https://en.wikipedia.org/wiki/Companion_matrix).

 5. The __Real Roots Isolation Method__ uses [geometrical properties](https://en.wikipedia.org/wiki/Geometrical_properties_of_polynomial_roots)
-of polynomial roots to tighten a given inteval.
+of polynomial roots to tighten a given interval.
 Both Cauchy’s bound as well as Kojima’s bound are adopted.
 Normally, the latter can be tighter than the former for several magnitude in most cases.
 Technically, [Fujiwara’s bound is always better than Kojima's bound](https://doi.org/10.1016/j.cam.2003.10.019), while Kojima's bound is more numerically friendly and is tight enough.